 the music.
 Non-Continuous Verb

-She hears the music with her ears. - She is
+She hears the music with her ears.

 hearing voices.
 Normal Verb